“Should I update my website’s content for SEO, and if so, which content?”

 4) Find related keywords

-Let’s say my keyword is “digital marketing agency rates”.
-I’d install the Keywords Everywhere Chrome extension and then do the search.
+Let’s say my keyword is “copy editing services.”
+I’d install the Keywords Everywhere Chrome extension and then search.

 Then, click the Copy button to get the list of keywords that are related:

-Now as you are updating your page, try to work these in and build themes around them.
+As you update your page, try to work these in and build themes around them.
 You can also see that there may be some opportunities for lead magnets or things you could offer that searchers would find useful.

 5) Work down the list

-Now you need to put all of your research above into action and start updating your content.
+Now, you need to put your research above into action and update your content.
 Start at the top of your list and work on your highest opportunity page, then on to your second, and so on.

-If you get into it and decide you want EditorNinja to do it for you instead, let’s chat.
+Let’s chat if you get into it and decide you want EditorNinja to do it for you instead.

 6) Profit